 To continue living, working, and studying in the Netherlands, the British nationals concerned had to apply for a special residence permit after Brexit before 1 October 2021.
 On that date, the so-called grace period ended.
 Anyone who had not yet applied for a Brexit residence document before then would receive an illegal residence status, with all the associated consequences.
 These include loss of benefits, subsidies, permits and work.
 In addition, it is no longer possible for them to have health insurance, receive allowances, or to take out a mortgage.

-Brexit residence permits: the facts and figures
+Withdrawal Agreement residence permits: the facts and figures

-	IND and Brexit
+The IND and Brexit

 Brexit coincided with the corona pandemic.
 These two events caused the IND to opt for a number of new working methods.
-In August 2020, for example, we started home delivery of residence documents.
-The Interdepartmental Postal and Courier Service collected all the documents from the IND, registered them in the computer system, and delivered them to the homes of British nationals.
+In August 2020, for example, we started with home delivery of residence documents.
+The Interdepartmental Postal and Courier Service collected all the residence documents from the IND, registered them in a computer system, and delivered them to the homes of British nationals.
 The IND scored good marks for this in the Good Practice Awards of the Network of Public Service Providers, for originality, topicality, and applicability to other organisations among other things.

 British nationals without a residence permit

 About a thousand British nationals in the Netherlands had not yet applied for the new residence permit.
 Although the application period has expired, the IND still wanted to help them.
 Therefore, these British nationals could still apply for their required documents until 1 October 2022.
 After the IND granted the application, they would then retroactively again become eligible for insurance, benefits, and permits, among other things.